 Why Shouldn’t You Boost Your Immune System?

 Knowledgeable experts like Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health, are skeptical of claims that a supplement could help boost the immune system.
 In the first place, most people’s immune systems probably don’t need to be boosted.
 In the second place, sending it into overdrive could be dangerous and might lead to autoimmune diseases.
+During the pandemic, we have learned that some of the serious late complications of COVID-19 may be due to a hyperactive immune system cranking up the inflammation.

 What Role Does the Immune System Play in Cancer?